 In conjunction with McLaren Engineering, the stage for the Cirque show “KA” is still being lifted in the air by Atlantic Hydraulic Systems.

-So obviously something so complex with functionality that was almost unthinkable had its share of challenges.
+So obviously, something so complex with functionality that was almost unthinkable had its share of challenges.
 The answer is a resounding “Yes”.
-Tuning a hydraulic system that sits on (4) 12” bore cylinders x 70-foot stroke had its “moments”.
+Tuning a hydraulic system that sits on (4) 12” bore cylinders x 70-foot stroke had its “moments.”
 The stage, when in the elevated position, sits on about 1600 gallons of oil, rendering the hydraulic natural frequency of the system incredibly low (basically, it’s a big spring).
-However with a peak system flow of 2200 GPM at 4000 PSI, system failure was not an option.
+However, system failure was not an option with a peak system flow of 2200 GPM at 4000 PSI.
 So, all hydraulic pumps, valves, and controls have redundant and/or soft-landing functionality in case of a component malfunction.

-The Atlantic team spent months at the MGM Grand making alterations to the hydraulic system, fine-tuning the hydraulic motion control, and testing and retesting.
-The result was a reliable hydraulic system that 20 years later has proven its reliability and resiliency.
+The Atlantic team spent months at the MGM Grand modifying the hydraulic system, fine-tuning the hydraulic motion control, and testing and retesting.
+The result was a reliable hydraulic system that has proven its reliability and resiliency 20 years later.

 KA was just one of many entertainment projectsthat depend on Atlantic firepower utilizing its hydraulic power units & hydraulic controls.
 These include Broadway shows such as The Lion King, Wicked, Phantom of the Opera, Les Misérables and many more.